tenkuu/decades/README.md

 ## Installation

 - Install node: https://nodejs.org/en/download/.
 Node is essential to develop and run the Decades.
+- **[IMPORTANT]** To clone from GitLab, it is recommended to setup the SSH access.
+However, this did not work well for some of our teammates.
+In this case, clone the project using HTTPS and then enter your SFU Computing ID and corresponding password to authorize.
+You will need to do it only once and the credentials will be stored in the Credential Manager that your Git is using.
-- Once you pulled the repository, navigate to the master folder and run `npm run intall-project` which would install all the current node modules for both server and client.
+- Once you pulled the repository, navigate to the master folder and run `npm run install-project` which would install all the current node modules for both server and client.
 - You can now run `npm run dev` and start developing!

 ## Development environment